leemings98-source/RetailSales/README.md

 Click [*here*](https://drive.google.com/file/d/19nchITkHaSc_gpCQ88CPJWE7F-PJrp6o/view?usp=sharing) for the SQL queries used to examine, analyze and polish the dataset.

 ## Overview findings
-The company's profit has been alternating between a 3m increase and decrease after the year 2020, hovering between earning around 9m and 11m.
+Within the dataset, annual profit fluctuates after 2020, with approximately RM3M changes between certain years, hovering between earning around 9m and 11m.
 Key Point Indicators have shown year-over-year Electronics' domination over the best selling category staying at an all time high.
 Managing to earn a *minimum of 32%* to a *maximum of 49%* of *total profit* over the 5 year period.

  Below is the overview page from the PowerBI dashboard and more examples are included throughout the report.
 The entire interactive dashboard can be downloaded [*here*](https://drive.google.com/file/d/1fpYmMaGSu_NGuuluvZNY_rD-hs1FHdj8/view?usp=sharing)